aklivity/zilla-docs/src/reference/config/bindings/asyncapi/server.md

 > `string`

-Default exit binding when no conditional routes are viable.
+Next binding when following this route.

 ```yaml
 routes: